myndzi/pool2/README.md

 An integer greater than or equal to `min`.
 The maximum number of resources the pool may contain.
 Requests for resources will not cause new resources to be allocated when this number of resources are currently held in the pool (whether checked out or not).
 If all resources are checked out, requests are queued until one becomes available.

 ### maxRequests
 An integer greater than 0 (`Infinity` is also valid), to specify the maximum number of requests that the pool instance will allow.
 If the request queue exceeds this number, calls to `acquire` will fail with the error `Pool is full`.

+### requestTimeout
+An integer, in milliseconds (`Infinity` is also valid), to specify how long to wait for a successful resource request before failing.

 ### idleTimeout
 An integer, in milliseconds, to specify how long a resource must be idle before it may be disposed of.
 Resources are periodically checked (see `syncInterval` below) for idleness, and idle resources are disposed of unless they would bring the pool below the configured `min` value.